Value of Communication in Goal-Oriented Semantic Communications: A Pareto Analysis

-In this work, we instantiate the semantic attribute as the \emph{urgency of lasting impact} in consecutive errors~\cite{luo2025cost}.
-That is, the cost of an estimation error depends on both its contextual significance and its duration.
+In this work, we instantiate the semantics-aware metric $c$ as the \emph{urgency of lasting impact} in consecutive errors~\cite{luo2025cost}.\footnote{We note that the analysis presented in this paper is readily applicable to most existing metrics, including those mentioned in Section~\ref{sec:related work 1}.} That is, the cost of an estimation error depends on both its contextual significance and its duration.
 Intuitively, the more urgent an error and the longer it persists, the more severe its consequences can become.
-The error holding time is recursively defined as
+Let $\Delta_{t} \in \mathbb{N}_{0} := \{0, 1, 2, \ldots\}$ denote the error holding time, defined recursively as\footnote{An alternative modeling choice is to let the error holding time increase continuously, regardless of changes in the error.
+This definition is appropriate when different errors are semantically comparable.
+In many applications, however, different errors may carry fundamentally distinct implications and should therefore be treated separately~\cite{costa2005mjls}; aggregating them into a single continuously increasing metric may obscure important semantic distinctions.}